-The Kingston Woman of the Year Award celebrates the outstanding contribution that women in Kingston make to industry, community and society.
+The annual Kingston Woman of the Year Award celebrates the outstanding contribution that women in Kingston make to industry, community, and society.

 Nominees of this award are women who are leaders in their field, who inspire others and who make a difference to our community through their exceptional professional or personal achievements.

 The 2021 Award is presented at Kingston’s International Women’s Day ceremony in March.